DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 #### Part 2: An active life outside the scene (The Routine)
 I also wanted to cure the AI's tendency to wait around in a void.
 Through the Default Mode Network (Agent 4), the character maintains their own daily life:
-*   **A strict hour-by-hour daily schedule:** The character actually knows what time of day it is.
+*   **A flexible hour-by-hour daily schedule:** The character actually knows what time of day it is.
 If they are talking to you at 11:30 AM, they know they have family lunch at 12:30 PM, or tutoring at 2:00 PM.
 If you drag out the conversation, they will eventually have to leave because they have places to go.
 *   **A weekly calendar:** They know what their obligations are tomorrow, on Thursday, or over the weekend.
-*   **Mundane background noise:** Even during intense moments, their mind will flash to random daily stresses—cleaning a dirty paintbrush, mending a frayed ribbon, or worrying about a sibling.
+*   **Mundane background noise:** Even during intense moments, their mind will flash to random new thoughts, flash of memories, random associations.
+This add humanity to the characters, they are not just deterministc machines.

 This breaks the usual AI sycophancy.
 The characters don't exist just to cater to you; they have a complex inner world and they have somewhere to be.
 You are simply stepping into a scene in progress.